notflan/fcmp/README.md

 $ fcmp file1 file2 && echo "Equal!"
 ```

+You can pass any number of files, but at least 2 must be provided.

 | Code | Meaning                                                      |
 |------|--------------------------------------------------------------|
 | 0    | The files are equal                                          |